hamodi0-0/dorm-match/README.md

 - TypeScript
 - Supabase for auth, Postgres, realtime, and storage
 - Tailwind CSS 4
-- React Query for data fetching, caching, and prefetching
-- Zustand for client state
-- React Hook Form for forms
-- Zod for validation
-- Recharts for charts and analytics
-- Leaflet for maps
-- shadcn/ui for UI primitives
-- Lucide React for icons
-- Sonner for toast notifications

-## Notable libraries

 - `zod` for runtime validation and schema safety
 - `@tanstack/react-query` for caching and prefetching
 - `recharts` for lister analytics charts